Israel on ‘verge of state of emergency’ over new coronavirus variant

 There are fears the variant, detected in South Africa, Botswana, Hong Kong and Israel, could be highly transmissible, more deadly and make vaccines and treatments less effective.

-A spokesman for the British prime minister, asked whether the government expected a “specific” vaccine to be needed for the variant, told reporters: “We are in an early stage and, as the health secretary said today, there remains a high degree of uncertainty, which is why it is important that the work is being undertaken internationally to understand more about the variant.
+A spokesman for Boris Johnson, asked whether the British government expected a “specific” vaccine to be needed for the variant, told reporters: “We are in an early stage and, as the health secretary said today, there remains a high degree of uncertainty, which is why it is important that the work is being undertaken internationally to understand more about the variant.

 Additional reporting by agencies